March 18 update:

 As the coronavirus (COVID-19) outbreak continues to evolve, the safety of our customers and their furry friends remains our number one priority.

 Here at Airpets America, we are still relocating animals as usual.
-Because pets cannot contract the virus, there are still no restrictions on pet travel.
+Because the likelihood of pets catching the virus is so low, there are still no restrictions on pet travel.
 However, there are some restrictions on passenger flights to certain countries.
 Some of the countries that are not accepting incoming flights include: People’s Republic of China and the Islamic Republic of Iran, Turkey and Italy.

 If you are planning to relocate your pet, call us so we can help you navigate the restrictions and, if necessary, help you find alternative travel routes.
 We can also help you plan your future trip, so that as soon as the travel restrictions are lifted, you and your furry friend will be prepared and ready to go.
 Contact us today to secure your place in line or ask any questions you may have.
 We are here to help.